 For individuals living in poverty or those who have no financial buffer, quarantine adds to the toll that COVID-19 and other pandemics can take.
 With many workers in service industries, including street vendors or food workers, social distancing or quarantine makes it impossible to earn their living.
 In Paraisopolis, Brazil, 56% of residents only have enough resources for food for one week without donations or returning to work.
 Basic living requirements like food, water, and rent can lead service workers to come to work despite public health recommendations and risk of infectious transmission.
 After learning of the government's proclamation that they will be forcing people to stay at home, one resident of Somaliland said, “Hunger can kill me first before COVID-19.”
 Residents in India are making similar decisions as well as attempting to avoid police brutality.
 These examples illustrate the impossible decisions being weighed by those affected by the COVID-19 pandemic around the world.

 In addition to these economic drivers, cultural and religious factors also influence the response to public health measures.
-For example, in countries with strong and widespread religious beliefs, there are often daily or weekly gatherings in churches, mosques, and prayer centers which are disturbed by these public health measures.
+For example, in countries with strong and widespread religious beliefs, there are often daily or weekly gatherings in churches, mosques, and prayer centers that are disrupted by these public health measures.

-LMICs are at particularly high risk for severe social unrest during the COVID-19 pandemic as people struggle to fulfill their essential needs and then find themselves in conflict with local authorities that are enforcing lock-down measures.
+LMICs are at particularly high risk for severe social unrest during the COVID-19 pandemic as people struggle to fulfill their essential needs and then find themselves in conflict with local authorities who are enforcing lock-down measures.
 These conflicts have already arisen in some places including Kenya and South Africa.
-Such unrest could undermine public trust and complicate future public health measures that may be required to combat COVID-19 in these settings and future outbreaks.
+Such unrest could undermine public trust and complicate future public health measures that may be required to combat COVID-19 in these settings.
 In order to coordinate an effective response to COVID-19, addressing the challenges of living spaces and basic needs of citizens will be critical to enable individuals to follow public health recommendations.

 The mobile markets initiative was created by a local government unit wherein multiple trucks make daily rounds around neighborhoods and cities to sell essential goods.
 With items such as fruits, vegetables, meat, and poultry available closer to homes, crowding is reduced.
 The decentralization of the palengke ensures both social distancing and food security.